Home

 The solution was to put a socket on the crankshaft, bolt, and give it a pull.
 I did, and it turned the crank with a bang!
 It has been working fine ever since...

-Depending on where you are going in your Class C Motorhome, there are a couple of areas concerning your motor generator that needs attention.
+Depending on where you are going in your Class C Motorhome, there are a couple of areas concerning your motor generator that will need attention.

-As an example, for every 1,000 ft in elevation that you travel, you will lose 3.5% of rated power.
+As an example, for every 1,000 ft in elevation that you travel, you will either gain or lose 3.5% of rated power.
+This depends on whether you are going up or down.
+Closer to sea level your horspower increases.
+Going "up" to Denver CO... your power will decrease.

-There is an adjustment on the gen-set to help compensate for high altitude running conditions.
-If you are going from high altitude to a lower altitude, you have to adjust in the opposite direction.
+There is an adjustment on all Class C Motorhome gensets to help compensate for this altitude deferential.
+If you are going from high altitude to a lower altitude, you have to adjust in the opposite direction than if you were gaining in elevation.
 You will find specific instructions on how to do this in your Operating Manual.

-A Motor Generator is a very complex piece of equipment.
+Motor Generators are a very complex piece of equipment.
 This is an item that I feel truly needs to be serviced by an expert technician.

 I am sure some of you out there, are capable of servicing your unit.
 That's fine.
 But for the rest of us, take it to an expert... less stress.

-For most of us, this probably isn't a real issue... as we try and stay in the warm areas but avoid places that are hot.
+For most of us, this probably isn't a real issue... as we try and stay in the warm areas but avoid places that are hot or too cold.

 Even so, if you are driving around a country as diverse as ours, you will, on occasion, find yourself in either a too hot or too cold of an area.